telerik/blazor-docs/components/chart/types/bar.md

 # Bar Chart

-A <a href="https://www.telerik.com/blazor-ui/bar-chart" target="_blank">Blazor Bar chart</a> displays data as horizontal bars whose lengths vary according to their value.
+The <a href="https://www.telerik.com/blazor-ui/bar-chart" target="_blank">Blazor Bar chart</a> displays data as horizontal bars whose lengths vary according to their value.
 You can use a Bar chart to show a comparison between several sets of data (for example, summaries of sales data for different time periods).
 Each series is automatically colored differently for easier reading.

 >caption Bar chart.
 Results from the first code snippet below